valentjn/vscode-ltex/CONTRIBUTING.md

 ### Code Checks

 In order for pull requests to be merged, a number of checks have to pass.
-This is automatically enforced by GitHub.
+This is automatically enforced by GitHub and Travis CI.
 The necessary checks depend on the project you contribute to:

-- vscode-ltex
+- vscode-ltex:
   - Successful build (strict mode)
   - No ESLint warnings
   - Successful Mocha end-to-end and unit tests
   - Everything above is checked for Linux and Mac
-- ltex-ls
+- ltex-ls:
   - Successful build
   - No Checkstyle warnings (we use a slightly modified Google style)
   - No SpotBugs warnings